AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Extended Analysis and Experimental Results

 \section{Extended Analysis and Experimental Results}

-In this section, we provide a comprehensive analysis to further validate the effectiveness and accurateness of \model{}.
-We begin with a qualitative visualization comparison to demonstrate the model's superior precision in localizing anomalies against baseline methods.
-Subsequently, we conduct a fine-grained ablation study on the verification tool components to elucidate the specific contributions of multi-granular evidence.
-Finally, we examine the model's sensitivity to sampling temperature, verifying its stability and practicality for real-world deployment.
+In this section, we provide additional analyses to further validate the effectiveness of \model{}.
+We first present qualitative visualization comparisons to show its precision in anomaly localization against baseline methods.
+We then provide the prompts used in \model{} to clarify the reasoning and detection process.